include

 {% include 'footer' %}

-When a partial template is rendered by include, the code inside it can access its parent’s variables but its parent cannot access variables defined inside a included template.
+When a partial template is rendered by include, the code inside it can access its parent’s variables but its parent cannot access variables defined inside an included template.

 Passing Variables

-Variables defined in parent’s scope can be passed to a the partial template by listing them as parameters on the include tag:
+Variables defined in the parent’s scope can be passed to the partial template by listing them as parameters on the include tag:

 {% assign my_variable = 'apples' %}